Skip to main content

 For general Android Restrictions, consider disabling the camera, ADB, and app uninstallation.

-The System Apps payload allows you to specify which default, pre-installed apps (e.g. SMS, phone apps) are made available, in the form of whitelist or blacklisting.
+The System Apps payload allows you to specify which default, pre-installed apps (e.g. SMS, phone apps) are made available, in the form of allowing or blocking.

 Sentry and Security Policies